Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 Let us now discuss quenches from homogeneous initial states in {\it }interacting} systems.
 In particular, let us consider the case of Bethe Ansatz solvable models with a single species of quasiparticles (see Sec.~\ref{sec:interactions}).
 In this case the quasiparticle prediction~\eqref{eq:quasi-1} is modified as follows~\cite{alba2017entanglement}

 where the sum runs over the quasiparticle bound states, labeled by $n$, while $\lambda$ denotes the rapidities.
 Apart from the sum over $n$, Eq.~\eqref{eq:conj} has the same structure as~\eqref{eq:quasi-1}.
 Also the nature of the entangled quasiparticles is the same as compared to free systems: the quasiparticles in~\eqref{eq:conj} are constructed as the low-lying (particle-hole) excitations around the stationary thermodynamic macrostate, i.e., the GGE, that describes the steady state after the quench.
 However, the properties of the quasiparticles depend on the specific initial state, unlike the free-fermion case.
-For instance, the group velocities of the quasiparticles can be calculated by solving the system of integral equations in~\eqref{eq:vrhot}, and now depend on the pre-quench initial state (because the GGE depends on the initial state).
-Finally, in analogy with non-interacting systems, $s_n(\lambda)$ in~\eqref{eq:conj} is the density of the Yang-Yang entropy of the GGE macrostate.
-The latter now reads
+For instance, the group velocities of the quasiparticles can be calculated by solving the system of integral equations in~\eqref{eq:vrhot}, and now depend on the pre-quench state (because the GGE depends on the initial state).
+Finally, in analogy with non-interacting systems, $s_n(\lambda)$ in~\eqref{eq:conj} is set to be equal to $s_{\rm YY}[\rho_{n}(\lambda)]$, the density of the Yang-Yang entropy of the GGE described by $\{\rho_n(\lambda)\}$.
+The latter is given by

-In contrast to the free case (cf. Eq.~\eqref{eq:rhot}), $\rho_{t,n}(\lambda)$ is a nontrivial function of $\lambda$.
+where, in contrast to the free case (cf. Eq.~\eqref{eq:rhot}), $\rho_{t,n}(\lambda)$ is a nontrivial function of $\lambda$.
 We remark that Formula~\eqref{eq:conj} can also be generalized to the case of integrable models with multiple species of particles~\cite{mestyan2017exact,modak2019correlation}.

-Differently from Eq.~\eqref{eq:quasi-1}, Eq.~\eqref{eq:conj} is a conjecture.
-Up to now it has been verified numerically in several quenches in the XXZ Heisenberg model~\cite{alba2017entanglement, alba2018entanglement} and in nested spin chains~\cite{modak2019correlation}, as well as analytically for some solvable quenches in the quantum cellular automaton ``Rule 54''~\cite{klobas2021exact, klobas2021entanglement}.
+Note that, differently from Eq.~\eqref{eq:quasi-1}, Eq.~\eqref{eq:conj} is a conjecture.
+Up to now it has been verified numerically in several quenches in the XXZ Heisenberg model~\cite{alba2017entanglement, alba2018entanglement} and in nested spin chains~\cite{modak2019correlation}, as well as analytically for some solvable quenches in the quantum cellular automaton ``Rule 54''~\cite{klobas2021exact,klobas2021exact_2,klobas2021entanglement}.

 Note that, while the quasiparticle picture has been extended to study the R\'enyi entropies in the steady state~\cite{alba2017quench,alba2017renyi,mestyan2018renyi}, also for quenches from inhomogeneous initial states~\cite{alba2019towards}, the full dynamics of the R\'enyi entropies does not appear to be captured by a formula similar to \eqref{eq:conj}.
 We also remark that the quasiparticle picture can be easily adapted to describe the dynamics of the mutual information between two intervals~\cite{mestyan2017exact, alba2018entanglement,alba2019quantum,mestyan2020molecular}.
 Moreover, it is possible to show that the so-called logarithmic negativity, which is a genuine entanglement measure between two disjoint intervals, becomes the same as the mutual information constructed from the R\'enyi entropy with R\'enyi index $n=1/2$, cf.~\eqref{eq:renyi}.
 This has been checked in free-fermion and free-boson models in Ref.~\cite{alba2019quantum_2}.
 Finally, we mention that, very recently, the quasiparticle picture has been applied to describe entanglement dynamics in simple free-fermion systems subject to gain and loss dissipation~\cite{alba2021spreading}.